 Encounter Live is a series of live broadcasts bringing remote environments, live learning and world experts into your classroom.
 Over the year, Encounter Edu puts on a series of one-off live broadcasts and live events.
 You can take part with your class, as an assembly, or as a STEM club activity.
 We also welcome home-schoolers and family participation.

-To book a place on an Encounter Live broadcast, you will need to have registered on Encounter Edu, by completing this form.
+To book a place on an Encounter Live broadcast, you will need to have registered on Encounter Edu.
 Then browse for any broadcasts that are of interest to your class and click ‘Book now’.
 A short form will ask for further details.

 Booking will mean: